ibm-cloud-docs/EventStreams/enabling_mirroring.md

 # Enabling mirroring
 {: #mirroring_setup}

+This information describes how to set up two {{site.data.keyword.messagehub}} Enterprise clusters as a mirrored pair.
+Use cases include disaster recovery, backups, and geo-replication.
+{: shortdesc}

 When you are building a solution involving mirroring in {{site.data.keyword.messagehub}}, consider how your solution will deal with the following two scenarios:

 Data loss
 :  Mirroring is asynchronous.
-That is, before messages can be committed, they must be successfully produced to the source cluster before being mirrored to the target cluster.
+That is, messages must be successfully produced before being mirrored to the target cluster.
 If a failure occurs on the source cluster before those messages are mirrored, applications will need to deal with the loss of those messages.

 At least once
 :  Message duplication can occur in the mirroring process.
-Consumer group offsets committed in the source cluster might not be converted to checkpoints in the target cluster and might not always be accurately translated.
-At failover, a consumer client might need to reprocess messages already consumed and committed on the source cluster.
+Consumer group offsets committed in the source cluster might not be converted to checkpoints in the target cluster.
+At failover, a consumer might need to reprocess messages already consumed and committed on the source cluster.

-This information describes how to set up two {{site.data.keyword.messagehub}} Enterprise clusters as a mirrored pair.
-Use cases include disaster recovery, backups, and geo-replication.
-{: shortdesc}

 Using mirroring with {{site.data.keyword.messagehub}} incurs an extra charge for each mirroring capacity unit hour.
 For more information, go to the [Catalog](https://cloud.ibm.com/catalog#services) and search for `Event Streams`.
 You can then view pricing plans.